-The school has a Title committee that includes Parents, Teachers, and Administrators.
-The committee meets to analyze and discuss student data, anticipated needs, best practices, evaluation of current practices and develops the Title plan and goals.
-Parents are surveyed yearly to give input concerning family engagement plans, activities and resources.
-Parents of English Language Learners are invited to participate in school/district committees.
-Parents sign the Title I and family engagement plan through a school-student-parent compact.
-The Title I family engagement plan is available electronically on the district's website and is given to the parents at the beginning of the year Open House/Title I informational meeting.
+The school has a Title I committee that includes Parents, Teachers, and Administrators.
+The committee meets to analyze and discuss student needs, best practices, evaluation of current practices and student data.
+Parents are also surveyed yearly to give input concerning family engagement plans, activities and resources.
+Parents of English Language Learners are invited to participate.
+Parents sign an agreement for their children to participate in the offered Title I programs and the family engagement plan and compact is distributed to all parents.
+The Title I family engagement plan is available electronically on the district's website and is given to the parents at the beginning of the year open house/pto/Title I informational meeting.

 - \checkmark Parents are notified of the policy in an understandable and uniform format.
-Section 1116(b)(1) - ✓ The school parent and family engagement policy is provided in a language the parents can understand.
+Section 1116(b)(1) - The school parent and family engagement policy is provided in a language the parents can understand.
 Section 1116(b)(1)